- University of Dallas

 - Pampusch Scholar, Residential Fellow (2013-2014)

 - "The Political Significance of Ecclesiastical Thought"

-Gladden J. Pappin is a postdoctoral fellow in the Program on Constitutional Government at Harvard University, and a visiting lecturer in the Department of Political Science at the College of the Holy Cross.
+Gladden J. Pappin is Assistant Professor of Politics at the University of Dallas.
 He received his Ph.D. in Government from Harvard University in 2012.
 He studies modern political phenomena through the lens of political philosophy and its history.
 Among his chief interests are the relationship between political and ecclesiastical thought, the experience of change in the modern world, and question of nature and technology.